 Nominations are carefully vetted and reviewed through a rigorous process.
 The final selection is made by an independent international panel of distinguished jurors.

-The 2018 nomination period is now closed.
+The 2019 nomination period will open on August 22, 2018.
 Below are the Prize nomination guidelines.

 - Nominees must be organizations, not individuals.